hemanthbd/3.5GHz-Rat-Race-Coupler/README.md

-# CNN
+# Binary-Counter

-Implement all layers of a basic CNN from scratch
+Implementing a Binary Counter in a Microcontroller